w3c/wai-media-guide/transcribing.md

 If you have the resources to hire professionals to do your transcribing, that is best.
 If you don't, please don't be deterred from providing transcripts or captions.
 This page helps you do it yourself (DIY).

+In some cases, there is already text available in a script.
+You'll need to check that it is accurate withh the final audio content.

 ## How to Transcribe

 You can just listen to the audio and type it up.
 That's usually pretty tedious because you have to stop and restart the audio a lot.
 There is software that can help by slowing down the audio and providing easy pause buttons.